 Skip to content City of Toronto

-Thank you to all the residents, schools, businesses and other volunteers who joined us on April 21-23, 2023.
+Thank you to all the residents, community groups, schools, businesses, and other volunteers who joined us April 19 to 22, 2024.

-On the Friday during the spring cleanup weekend is the 20-Minute Makeover.
-This event was created with Toronto businesses in mind but is open to everyone who prefers a weekday cleanup.
+Held on the Friday of the spring cleanup weekend, the 20-Minute Makeover was created with Toronto businesses in mind but is open to everyone who prefers a weekday cleanup.

 • Select a public space that needs your help such as a park, sidewalk, ravine or beach.